phoenixframework/phoenix/guides/routing.md

 Currently, the `:api` pipeline only defines `plug :accepts, ["json"]`.

 The router invokes a pipeline on a route defined within a scope.
-If no scope is defined, the router will invoke the pipeline on all the routes in the router.
+Routes outside of a scope have no pipelines.
 Although the use of nested scopes is discouraged (see above), if we call `pipe_through` within a nested scope, the router will invoke all `pipe_through`'s from parent scopes, followed by the nested one.

 Those are a lot of words bunched up together.
 Let's take a look at some examples to untangle their meaning.